Resources for Law Center Students

 110 Irving St, Washington, D.C.

-As the home of the DC Forensic Nurse Examiners Program, MedStar Washington Hospital Center provides the most comprehensive care for survivors of sexual assault, including:
+As the home of the DC Forensic Nurse Examiners Program, MedStar Washington Hospital Center provides access to free forensic exams for survivors of sexual assault:

 - Evidence collection by nurses with specialized training